jayenliao/DL-image-classification/README.md

 ### The raw data

-- Images: please go to https://drive.google.com/open?id=1kwYYWL67O0Dcbx3dvZIfbGg9NiHdyisr to download th raw image files and put them under the folder `./images/`.
-There are 64,225 files in the 50 subfolders.
+- Images: please go to https://drive.google.com/open?id=1kwYYWL67O0Dcbx3dvZIfbGg9NiHdyisr to download raw image files and put them under the folder `./images/`.
+There are 64,225 files with 50 subfolders.

 - File name lists of images: `./data/train.txt`, `./data/val.txt`, and `./data/test.txt`.